pillowbeast/pillowbeast.github.io/content/notes/wishlist.md

 ## Wishes[^1]

-### Trail Running Vest
+### Hair Products

-I would love to own any [Trail Running Vest](https://ultraspire.com/products/alpha-6-0-race-vest/?subId1=irfbgoutdoorhydrationpacks).
-The specifics are: a water bladder (1-2 liters) and a range between 5-8 liters of capacity.
-Actually any vest in that range goes; I have seen some in Decathlon and some over AliExpress.
+For my hair I am thinking of going from a **Loose Quiff** to a **Slicked-Back Undercut** over the next 4-6 months, therefore I require a blow dryer, Blumann Monarch Matte Hair Cream & Sea Salt Spray :)

 ### Teekanne

 A [tea pot ](https://www.galaxus.ch/de/s2/product/bredemeijer-jang-080-l-teekanne-9968623) from Galaxus in a similar style to what I already imported from China myself (lol).

-### Plants
+### Plant Pot

-Pastell and artsy pot with an uncomplicated plant to give some life to my room!
+I recently acquired two cute little baby plants for which I am looking for an artsy pastell pot to give some life to my room!

 ### Arcteryx Rainjacket